 What should I bring to the program?

 Participants will need to have clothes for warmer weather during the day and cooler evening temperatures.
 You will need a pair of comfortable walking shoes, as participants will do some sightseeing while in the city.
 A sweater or sweatshirt is also recommended – buildings in DC are notorious for turning up the air conditioners!
-Some of the other suggested items include: laptop, notebook, camera, pencils/pens, small lamp (for the dorm room) and some spending money.
+Some of the other suggested items include: laptop, notebook, camera, pencils/pens, and incidental spending money.